telerik/fiddler-everywhere-docs/user-guide/connections.md

 The section will popup on mouse interaction and will list the following information:

-- **Network Connection***&mdash;Shows the state of the network that provides the internet connectivity.
+- **Network Connection**&mdash;Shows the state of the network that provides the internet connectivity.

+- **Host**&mdash;Outputs the hostname of the machine that Fiddler Everywhere runs on.

 - A list of the active network adapters on the machine that hosts Fiddler Everywhere.
-Each entry is listed by its IPv6 address and by its IPv4 address.
+Each entry is listed by its **IPv6 address** and by its **IPv4 address**.

 The following figure demonstrates the **Connections** section.